Consistently ranked among the world’s best dive sites by leading scuba publications, Sipadan Island boasts a truly magical underwater experience.

 The very best, the crème de la crème, of Malaysian diving and among the best in the world, the diving in Sipadan is always good and can occasionally be magnificent.
 Blue waters and great visibility should not be expected on each and every dive, though when the waters are not filled with plankton, the visibility can be excellent.

-Nothing is guaranteed, but it is not uncommon to encounter in a single dive whitetip reef sharks, batfish, parrotfish, scores of giant hawksbill turtles and large schools of barracuda and bigeye trevally invading the water, appearing in tornado-like formations.
+Nothing is guaranteed, but it is not uncommon to encounter in a single dive whitetip reef sharks, batfish, parrotfish, scores of giant hawksbill turtles and large schools of barracuda (Barracuda point) and bigeye trevally invading the water, appearing in tornado-like formations.
 Manta and eagle rays as well as leopard sharks are also common.

->> General tips on diving in Sipadan.
+>> Learn more about diving in Sipadan.

 Snorkelling in Sipadan